An extended generalized Pareto regression model for count data: Zero-inflation and regression modeling

-To estimate the parameters of the proposed models, the maximum likelihood estimation (MLE) method is practiced.
-Let $y_1, \ldots, y_n$ be $n$ independent observations from \eqref{eq:DEGPD} and $\boldsymbol{x}_1,\ldots,\boldsymbol{x}_n$ the related covariates.
-The log-likelihood function is given by,
+The penalized maximum likelihood estimation (MLE) method is used to estimate the parameters of the proposed models.
+More precisely, let $y_1, \ldots, y_n$ be $n$ independent observations from \eqref{eq:DEGPD} and $\boldsymbol{x}_1,\ldots,\boldsymbol{x}_n$ the related covariates.
+The log-likelihood function is given by